madkins23/T9/go/README.md

 Each line of input is a string made up of digits.
 Output will be multiple lines of results for each line of input.

-Type in digit strings and see what happens:
+Type in digit strings after the program starts (no prompt) and see what happens:

-    $ go run recursive/recursive.go < ../test/digits
+    $ go run recursive/recursive.go
     ### Starting recursive.go 1.0.0
     5678
     5678                         108 results